open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/deployment/upgrade/index.md

 ## Breaking Changes for 1.0 Stable Release

+### JWT Authentication Public Keys URL Change

+With Release 1.0.0, JWT Authentication endpoint needs to be updated from `{OPENMETADATA_HOST_NAME}/api/v1/config/jwks` to `{OPENMETADATA_HOST_NAME}/api/v1/system/config/jwks`.
+This is required as part of [API Endpoints](/deployment/upgrade#api-endpoint-changes).
+The Environment variable name is `AUTHENTICATION_PUBLIC_KEYS`.
+It expects list of URLs.
+One of the URL will be for OpenMetadata JWT Authentication Endpoint.

 ### Airflow Configuration & Pipeline Service Client

 The new section on the `openmetadata.yaml` configuration for the Pipeline Service Client has been updated.